 Methods: We conducted a prospective study at Armed Forces Bone Marrow Transplant centre between Jan 2022 to July 2023.
 This study included 80 patients of all age groups and both genders, suffering from various hematological diseases.
 Patients with primary graft failure were excluded.
-CMV reactivation was monitored during two distinct time frames post-transplantation (initial 100 days and day +100 to day +18).
+CMV reactivation was monitored during two distinct time frames post-transplantation (initial 100 days and day +100 to day +180).

 Results: Among the study group, 60% of patients experienced CMV reactivation, and 22.5% who received antiviral treatment developed myelosuppression.
 CMV reactivation at day +90 had statistically significant correlation(p=0.031) with graft function.18(22.5%) had myelosuppression after CMV treatment with (p value= 0.010).
-The CD34 dose had a statistically significant correlation on Day 30 and Day 60.
+The CD34 dose had a statistically significant correlation with graft function on Day 30 and Day 60.
+Chimerism analysis at day +60 had significant correlations with CMV reactivation(p=0.042).

 Conclusion: In conclusion, our study underscores the significance of CMV reactivation as a common complication post-HSCT, with implications for graft function.
 We observed a substantial myelosuppressive effect associated with antiviral treatment.
 The study highlights the importance of CD34 dose in graft function assessment.
+While further research is needed, our findings emphasize the need for vigilant monitoring and tailored interventions to improve outcomes in post-HSCT patients.

-Keywords: CMV Reactivation, Donor Chimerism, Graft Function, Hematopoietic Stem Cell Transplant
+Keywords: CMV Reactivation, Donor Chimerism, Graft Function, Hematopoietic stem cell transplant